Bobby Brown

-Robert Barisford Brown (born February 5, 1969) is an American singer, songwriter and dancer.
-Brown, alongside frequent collaborator Teddy Riley, is noted as one of the pioneers of new jack swing: a fusion of hip hop and R&B. Brown started his career in the R&B and pop group New Edition, from its inception in 1978 until his exit from the group in December 1985.
+Robert Barisford Brown Sr. (born February 5, 1969) is an American singer, songwriter, rapper, and dancer.
+Alongside frequent collaborator Teddy Riley, he is recognized as a pioneer of new jack swing: a fusion of hip-hop and R&B. Brown rose to fame as a founding member of the R&B/pop vocal group New Edition, contributing to hits like "Candy Girl", "Cool It Now", and "Mr. Telephone Man".
+He left the group in 1985 to pursue a solo career but later reunited with them for their Billboard 200 number-one album Home Again (1996).

-Once he started a solo career, Brown enjoyed commercial and critical success with his second album Don't Be Cruel (1988) which spawned five Billboard Hot 100 top 10 singles, including the number one hit "My Prerogative", and the Grammy Award-winning "Every Little Step".
-In 1989, Brown contributed two songs to the soundtrack of Ghostbusters II.
-Brown's next album Bobby (1992) spawned several singles including "Humpin' Around", "Get Away", and "Good Enough".
-However, despite going 3× Platinum, sales of Bobby did not reach the level of its predecessor.
-Brown has sold over 50 million copies worldwide.
-Also in 1992, Brown married the superstar singer Whitney Houston, with whom he later had a daughter named Bobbi Kristina Brown.
-The couple's drug issues and domestic disputes made them tabloid fodder.
+Brown's debut album, King of Stage (1986), featured the number-one R&B single "Girlfriend".
+However, it was his second album, Don't Be Cruel (1988), that brought him commercial and critical success, producing five Billboard Hot 100 top 10 singles, including the number-one hit "My Prerogative" and the Grammy Award–winning "Every Little Step".
+In 1989, Brown contributed two songs to the Ghostbusters II soundtrack.
+His next album, Bobby (1992), was certified 3× Platinum by the RIAA and featured the singles "Humpin' Around", "Get Away", and "Good Enough".
+Brown has also appeared in films, including A Thin Line Between Love and Hate (1996) and Two Can Play That Game (2001).

-Brown also appeared in the films A Thin Line Between Love and Hate and Two Can Play That Game.
-He returned to New Edition for a reunion album and tour from 1996 to 1997, and returned with all six members for another stint in 2005.
-Brown and Houston starred in the 2005 reality show Being Bobby Brown.
-Houston, who filed for divorce two years later in 2007, died in 2012, followed by their daughter in 2015.
+In 1992, Brown married Whitney Houston, with whom he had daughter Bobbi Kristina Brown.
+Their widely-publicized relationship was marked by drug issues and domestic disputes, attracting significant media attention.
+Brown and Houston starred in the 2005 reality television series Being Bobby Brown.
+Houston filed for divorce in 2006, and it was finalized the next year.

 Early life

 Brown was born in Boston, Massachusetts, as one of eight children.
-His mother Carole Elizabeth (born Williams) was a substitute teacher, and his father Herbert James Brown was a construction worker.
+His mother Carole Elizabeth (born Williams) was a teacher, and his father Herbert James Brown was a construction worker.
 Brown grew up in Roxbury's Orchard Park Projects.

+As a child, Brown was molested by a Catholic priest after being placed in temporary custody by social services and said this painful encounter contributed to his struggle with drug and alcohol abuse.
+He later said, “It’s been more than thirty years, but I can never let go of the horror I felt in that room with the priest.”

-Brown's first taste of being onstage occurred when he was three and one of his childhood idols, James Brown, performed in Boston.
-This performance sparked a dream of becoming a singer.
+Brown was three when he had his first taste of performing on stage and one of his childhood idols, James Brown, performed in Boston.
+This performance sparked his dream of becoming a professional singer.
 Brown joined the church choir, where he recognized and developed his singing abilities.
-Brown's musical influences also include Rick James, Michael Jackson, Marvin Gaye and Prince.
+Brown's musical influences also include singer-songwriters Rick James, Michael Jackson, Marvin Gaye, and Prince.
+Brown is reportedly a distant cousin of disco artist Donna Summer and her family, who lived in the multiracial Mission Hill neighborhood in the 1950s and 1960s.